Geonovum/testbed-spatial-APIs/topic #2 Spatial data APIs Discovery/README.md

 ## Explanation of research project stages.
 The discrete steps taken were:
-* 1. The construction of a UML model using IHO encoding practices describing OGC API Records “content” and types.
+1. The construction of a UML model using IHO encoding practices describing OGC API Records “content” and types.
-* 2. Mapping of existing IHO metadata structures into the OGC API Records features generated.
+2. Mapping of existing IHO metadata structures into the OGC API Records features generated.
 Bespoke extensions have been accommodated in the model for S-102 Dense Bathymetry, S-111 Surface currents and S-104 Water Levels.
-* 3. Derivation of the model into component XML Feature Catalogue elements and realisation of abstract types and relationships within it.
+3. Derivation of the model into component XML Feature Catalogue elements and realisation of abstract types and relationships within it.
-* 4. Use of feature catalogue to construct, programmatically, features representing each OGC API Record for a number of domains.
+4. Use of feature catalogue to construct, programmatically, features representing each OGC API Record for a number of domains.
 The domains chosen were.
-* a.
-Electronic Chart Data in S-57 format for US and the Netherlands
+*	Electronic Chart Data in S-57 format for US and the Netherlands
-* b.
-Surface current datasets conforming to IHO S-111 from NOAA
+* Surface current datasets conforming to IHO S-111 from NOAA
-* 5. Construction of test datasets conforming to the feature catalogue record structure and located in a cloud server in an open database schema
+5. Construction of test datasets conforming to the feature catalogue record structure and located in a cloud server in an open database schema
-* 6. Aggregation of metadata records and exposure in OGC API Records form using pygeoapi for OGC API Records.
+6. Aggregation of metadata records and exposure in OGC API Records form using pygeoapi for OGC API Records.
 This involves the construction of OGC API Records encodings in geojson encapsulated in tinydb catalogue entries.
-* 7. Testing using pygeoapi server, GIS and programmatically
+7. Testing using pygeoapi server, GIS and programmatically
-* 8. Writing up results (this document)…
+8. Writing up results (this document)…

 ## Other outputs
 In arriving at these results a number of “interesting” byproducts have been generated…